 To self-edit, you need to know two things: what to look for, and how to distance yourself from your work.
 The secrets of effective self-editing are to follow the editing basics…and to review your book, article, or ad copy as if someone else wrote it.

 When a professional editor edits any writing, she or he keeps three general questions in mind:

 2. Is the content accurate and appealing to the reader?

 3. Is the writing correct regarding grammar, spelling, and structure?

 These are the Three C’s of good editing: clarity, content, and correctness.

 Clarity is the heart of all communication, including written work.
 The most common problems with clarity result from the use of:

 Long sentences with multiple clauses.
-With long sentences, it is hard to keep track of the information not only for the reader.
-But also for the writer, whose work may suffer from grammatical errors and ambiguity.
-As a result of having too many verbs, subjects, and pronouns, not uncommon in long sentences, such as this.
+With long sentences, it is hard to keep track of information, not only for the reader, but also for the writer, whose work may suffer from grammatical errors and ambiguity as a result of having too many verbs, subjects, and pronouns, not uncommon in long sentences, such as this one.